IgorEmerick/java-to-do-api/README.md

 ***

-**Add members**
-- [ ] Should be able to add members to projetc by emails.
-- [ ] If doesn't exists an user with provided email, or if the found user already is a project member, no action need to be taken.
-- [ ] Must be a project owner to add a member.

-***

-**Remove members**
+**Update members**

-- [ ] Should be able to remove members from project by emails.
+- [ ] Should be able to update project member list by emails.
-- [ ] If doesn't exists an user with provided emails, or if the found user isn't a project member, no action need to be taken.
-- [ ] Must be a project owner to remove a member.
+- [ ] Must be a project owner to update members list.

 ## Task stages